-As a result of the devaluation of the Brazilian real, and the resulting increased operating costs and inflation, Light and Metropolitana received tariff rate increases of 16% and 21%, respectively, which were phased in over June and July 1999.
-Light also anticipates another rate increase in November 1999, for its annual rate adjustment.
-The Company is pursuing additional tariff increases to mitigate the impact of the devaluation; however, there can be no assurance that such adjustments will be timely or that they will permit substantial recovery of impact of the devaluation.
+To offset the devaluation of the Brazilian real, and the resulting increased operating costs and inflation, Light and Metropolitana received tariff rate increases of 16% and 21%, respectively, which were phased in during June and July 1999.
+Light also received its annual rate adjustment in November 1999 resulting in a tariff rate increase of 11%.
+The Company is pursuing additional tariff increases to mitigate the impact of the devaluation; however, there can be no assurance that such adjustments will be timely or that they will permit substantial recovery of the impact of the devaluation.